Dog Kennel Size Chart: Find the right sized Kennel for your dog breed

 Crate training is practical because dogs are inherent ‘den’ animals that try not to foul up their sleeping quarters.
-Your puppy’s natural instinct will be to exercise bowel and bladder control, ‘holding it’ until you let him out if his crate feels like a small den.
+Your puppy’s instinct will be to exercise bowel and bladder control, ‘holding it’ until you let him out if his crate feels like a small den.

 When you immediately take your dog to the potty spot after letting them out of the kennel, they begin to build the proper habit.

 If the crate is too spacious, on the other hand, your dog will think there’s extra space for a sleeping area and a toilet area, and he won’t feel the same impulse to wait for you to let him out before peeing or popping.
 Potty training can be challenging as a result of this.